aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 ![Marketing Website – Homepage Desktop & Mobile](/case-studies/freedom2hear/website-2.png)

-Partnered with a creative agency to relaunch the marketing website with a refreshed brand.
+### Partnered with a creative agency to relaunch the **marketing website** with a refreshed brand.
 I redesigned the information architecture, adding richer, deeper content to reflect the maturity of the technology and service.

-The new case study pages and testimonials throughout build trust with prospects, while the product page serves to spotlight the human-touch, a distinctive USP versus competitors.
+The new case study pages and testimonials build trust with prospects, while the product page serves to spotlight the human-touch, a distinctive USP versus competitors.

 {{stats:Marketing Website Performance|grid}}